-A student is eligible to enroll in Academic Dual Enrollment Courses if they meet ANY of the following four criteria 1 1.
+A student is eligible to enroll in Academic Dual Enrollm ent Courses if they meet ANY of the following fou r criteria ı 1 1.
 Success in high school 2.5 cumulativ ve high so chool GPA AND Subject-specific minimum scores on any assessment listed in Figure 1 (page 5).
-Counselor recommendation based on overal student performance and grade trends in the subject.
+OR Counselor recommendation based on overall student performance and grade trends in the subject.
 2. Success in subject area 3.0 cumulative high school subject-area GPA, as determined by the postsecondary institution.
 AND Counselor recommendation based on grade trends in the subject.
-3. Success in previous dual enrollment courses 2 2.5 cumulative college GPA, as demonstrated in prior dual enrollment participation.
-4. Meet the eligibility thresholds required by an approved Early College Academy.
+3. Success in previous dual enrollment courses 2 2.5 cumulative college GPA, as demon strated in n prior dual enrollment participation.
+4. Meet the eligibility thresholds required by an a approved l Early College Academy.

-Any of these three criteria qualify a student to continue to take dual enrollment classes.
+1Any of these three criteria qualify a student to continue to take dual enrollment classes.
 Criterion 3 should not be construed as exclusionary.